SWE-IF: Aligning Code Evaluation with Human Preference: Experiments

 \subsection{Correlating with Human Preference}

 Having established metrics for both functionality and instruction following, we now investigate how these signals relate to overall human preference in coding tasks.

 To explore this, we use LMArena~\citep{lmarena}, currently the largest source of human preference data for LLMs.
 Its coding subset alone contains over 800K human votes, aggregated into Elo ratings for each model\footnote{\url{https://lmarena.ai/leaderboard/text/coding}}.
-We take the latest default Elo ratings from this subset (see Appendix Table~\ref{table:models}) and compute correlations against two metrics derived from \textsc{Vibe Checker}: \textbf{Func}, defined as pass@1 on the original problems, and \textbf{IF}, taken from the single-turn setting under one instruction.
+We take the latest default Elo ratings from this subset (see Appendix Table~\ref{table:models}) and compute correlations against two metrics derived from \textsc{SWE-IF}: \textbf{Func}, defined as pass@1 on the original problems, and \textbf{IF}, taken from the single-turn setting under one instruction.
 We then evaluate a composite score \(\alpha\,\text{IF} + (1-\alpha)\,\text{Func}\) with \(\alpha\in[0,1]\), and report correlations.

 \textbf{Human preference correlates best with a mixture of instruction following and functionality.} Across both benchmarks, the peak correlation occurs at intermediate \(\alpha\) (starred in Figure~\ref{fig:correlation_analysis}), indicating that neither IF nor Func alone explains preference as well as their combination.
-Concretely, on BigVibeBench, the optimum for Pearson correlation places a 40\% weight on IF (\(\alpha=0.4\)), while for Spearman correlation, the weight on IF rises to 70\% (\(\alpha=0.7\)).
-The optimal blend for LiveVibeBench is remarkably similar.
+Concretely, on Big-SWE-IF, the optimum for Pearson correlation places a 40\% weight on IF (\(\alpha=0.4\)), while for Spearman correlation, the weight on IF rises to 70\% (\(\alpha=0.7\)).
+The optimal blend for Live-SWE-IF is remarkably similar.
 In all cases, the mixture outperforms either isolated metric by a clear margin.
-Additional correlation types and results with LMArena style control~\citep{style_control} disabled are reported in Appendix~\ref{sec:full_correlation}, with conclusions remaining consistent.
+More correlation types and results with LMArena style control~\citep{style_control} disabled are reported in Appendix~\ref{sec:full_correlation}, with conclusions remaining consistent.